-The many education reforms in California have created a heightened need for professional development for teachers.
+Education reforms in California have created a heightened need for professional development for teachers.
 To meet this need, University Extended Education offers professional development opportunities for educators in the areas of reading, mathematics, fine arts, beginning teacher training, technology, educational leadership, special education and foreign language.
 Most courses are available online.
-Certificate programs include School Business Management and Gifted and Talented Education.
+Certificate programs include School Business Management, and online programs in Gifted and Talented Education, Instructional Design and Technology, and Postsecondary Reading and Learning.
+A Level II Education Specialist Credential is also offered online